bolt/pathogen/README.md

 *General-purpose path library for PHP.*

+## NOTE: this is the Bolt fork of pathogen

+It does not include nor work with the isolator package.

 [![The most recent stable version is 0.6.1][version-image]][Semantic versioning] [![Current build status image][build-image]][Current build status] [![Current coverage status image][coverage-image]][Current coverage status]